-In all the enclosed spaces, where the charging station is installed, all materials should have a reaction to fire in Class A1 according to EN 13501.
-Concrete or other not combustible floors are recommended; combustible floors like, for example, asphalt floors should be avoided.
+In all the enclosed spaces, where the charging station is installed, all material reaction to fire in Class A1 according to EN 13501.
+Concrete or other not comb recommended; combustible floors like, for example, asphalt floors should be avoid

-As a result of a fire risk assessment, it can be useful to divide the charging stations with barriers among them, or among groups of them (for example, every 5 stalls for cars), in order to avoid a large propagation of the fire in case a single car takes fire.
+As a result of a fire risk assessment, it can be useful to divide the charging statiamong them, or among groups of them (for example, every 5 stalls for cars), in large propagation of the fire in case a single car takes fire.
 If so, the barrier must have: